reshadman/file-secretary/README.md

 **Context Category `manipulated_image`**: This is a context that is used for `image` context as the place to store its manipulated images.

-**Context Category: `asset`** If you want, you can upload your entire built asset directory to your cloud CDN provider, like Rackspace's public CDN.
+**Context Category: `asset`**: If you want, you can upload your entire built asset directory to your cloud CDN provider, like Rackspace's public CDN.

-**Asset Folders/Tags** These are the folders that you want to upload to the cloud, in your blade templates by calling `fs($assetFolderName, 'your_local_path_to.css')` you can address them, assets are purged on each call, so the browser won't serve the old versions.
+**Asset Folders/Tags**: These are the folders that you want to upload to the cloud, in your blade templates by calling `fs($assetFolderName, 'your_local_path_to.css')` you can address them, assets are purged on each call, so the browser won't serve the old versions.

-**Image templates** Templates are objects that keep the responsibility for mutating and manipulating images You may use the default generic template (which dynamically re-sizes, strips images with different config), or implement your own one.
+**Image templates**: Templates are objects that keep the responsibility for mutating and manipulating images You may use the default generic template (which dynamically re-sizes, strips images with different config), or implement your own one.
 They are defined in the config.

-**Database/Eloquent Tracked Files** After storing a file in a context you may assign in to the centralized eloquent model, the this model can be attached to other business models, like the profile image of a user.
+**Database/Eloquent Tracked Files**: After storing a file in a context you may assign in to the centralized eloquent model, the this model can be attached to other business models, like the profile image of a user.

-**File/Folder name** in the context of this package, a file name is a unique id which is generated automatically, it needs to be unique in the context of your app.
+**File/Folder name**: in the context of this package, a file name is a unique id which is generated automatically, it needs to be unique in the context of your app.
 You can implement your own file name generator.

-**Serving Files** Simply you may serve files publicly or privately, There is an HTTP endpoint in this package which will serve the requested images, It retrieves the equivalent `context` and `file_name` from the requested URL, and downloads the file from the storage and serves it to the user.
+**Serving Files / Images / Manipulated Images**: Simply you may serve files publicly or privately, There is an HTTP endpoint in this package which will serve the requested images, It retrieves the equivalent `context` and `file_name` from the requested URL, and downloads the file from the storage and serves it to the user.
 Before downloading, It calls the privacy object of the found context, if it returns false, it will throw an HTTP